 The Company recognizes revenue from the sale of NeuroCaps, as well as revenue from the sale of goods purchased through manufacturers of medical devices.
-Primarily all revenues for the six months ended June 30, 2022 are from the sale of medical devices purchased from Neurotech, a related party.
-Revenues for the six months ended June 30, 2021 of $9,207 related to the sales of evaluation kits.
+Primarily all revenues for the nine months ended September 30, 2022 are from the sale of medical devices purchased from Neurotech.
+Revenues for the nine months ended September 30, 2021 of $14,482 related to the sales of Piezo evaluation kits.

 Research and Development Costs

 The Company expenses all research and development costs as they are incurred.
 Research and development includes expenditures in connection with in-house research and development salaries and staff costs, application and filing for regulatory approval of proposed products, regulatory and scientific consulting fees, as well as contract research, data collection, and monitoring, related to the research and development of the cloud infrastructure, data imaging, and proprietary products and technology.
-Research and development costs recognized in the statement of operations for the three and six months ended June 30, 2022 were $83,004 and $167,721, respectively.
-Research and development costs recognized in the statement of operations for the three and six months ended June 30, 2021 were $27,979 and $83,144, respectively.
+Research and development costs recognized in the statement of operations for the three and nine months ended September 30, 2022 were $56,684 and $224,405, respectively.
+Research and development costs recognized in the statement of operations for the three and nine months ended September 30, 2021 were $48,282 and $147,324, respectively.

 Sales and Marketing

 Advertising and marketing costs are expensed as incurred.
-Advertising and marketing costs recognized in the statement of operations for the three and six months ended June 30, 2022 were $213,781 and $405,252, respectively.
-Advertising and marketing costs recognized in the statement of operations for the three and six months ended June 30, 2021 were $281,271 and $325,044, respectively.
+Advertising and marketing costs recognized in the statement of operations for the three and nine months ended September 30, 2022 were $165,414 and $570,666, respectively.
+Advertising and marketing costs recognized in the statement of operations for the three and nine months ended September 30, 2021 were $260,832 and $498,583, respectively.